wshi9124/BK-Fish-Market/README.md

 # BK Fish Market
 BK Fish Market is an E-Commerce site based on the needs and demands of a real client to promote their business.
 It includes both a user side to purchase products and an admin interface to edit, add, and deactivate products.

-# Technologies used
+# Technologies
 ######
-Frontend: TypeScript, React, JavaScript, Tailwind CSS, local storage (to store cart items), React Router
+Frontend: TypeScript, React, JavaScript, Tailwind CSS, local storage (to store cart items)
 ######
 Backend: Ruby on Rails, Active Storage (to store product images), Action Mailer (to send out greeting emails), Bcrypt (to salt and hash password), Active Records Validations
 ######